The legacy of economic injustice and the burden of hunger fall heavily on rural communities.

 Matthew and Tia Raiford, Co-Founders, Strong Roots 9

-Kashi Seghal, CEO and Founder of Retaaza – Kashi is Founder & CEO of Retaaza
+Kashi Sehgal, CEO and Founder of Retaaza

 Sarah Steely, Director, No Kid Hungry Virginia (moderator)